 The Ferry Adirondack Project is an opportunity to preserve this piece of Lake Champlain history by sinking the vessel in the Lake and adding it, as a site, to the existing Lake Champlain Underwater Historic Preserve (UHP).
 The Underwater Historic Preserve system was created in 1985 and currently includes ten historic vessels.
 It is one of the first and best regarded preserve systems in the country and is overseen by the Vermont Division for Historic Preservation.
 The M/V Adirondack would be the eleventh vessel in the Preserve and ownership would transfer from the Lake Champlain Transportation Company to the State of Vermont upon sinking.
 The UHP System benefits the public by protecting historic vessels while providing public access for both recreational divers and the general public through the use of Remotely Operated Vehicles (ROVs).
 It may seem counterintuitive to preserve a vessel by sinking it, but Lake Champlain’s cold fresh water will preserve the vessel’s structure for many years so that it can continue to be interpreted and appreciated in the Champlain Valley.
 In addition to preserving history, the Ferry Adirondack Project will help provide an economic stimulus to the Champlain Valley through increased diver visitation to the UHP from around the country.
 By adding the Ferry Adirondack to the Lake Champlain Underwater Historic Preserve, this significant piece of maritime history will be preserved, protected and enjoyed by the public for many years to come.

-A public meeting regarding the proposed reefing of the M/V Adirondack will be held on Thursday, March 5, 2020 from 7pm - 8:30pm at the Burlington Police Department Community Room, 1 North Avenue, in Burlington.
+A public meeting regarding the proposed reefing of the M/V Adirondack was held on Thursday, March 5, 2020 from 7pm - 8:30pm at the Burlington Police Department Community Room, 1 North Avenue, in Burlington.

 For more information, please see our FAQ here.